-&lt;sup>iExcluding a hospital or facility operated by government or a provincial health authority. iiSee Medical Services Requiring Accreditation Outside of Hospitals, Practising Outside of Established Conventional Medicine, Reprocessing of Medical Equipment and CPSA bylaws.
+&lt;sup>iExcluding a hospital or facility operated by government or a provincial health authority.

+&quot;See Medical Services Requiring Accreditation Outside of Hospitals, Practising Outside of Established Conventional Medicine, Reprocessing of Medical Equipment and CPSA bylaws.

-&lt;sup>iiiFor the purposes of this standard, "multi-physician setting" refers to any practice arrangement between regulated members in which they share the use, benefits or costs associated with any of the following:
+For the purposes of this standard, "multi-physician setting" refers to any practice arrangement between regulated members in which they share the use, benefits or costs associated with any of the following: